MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-contract.md

 # Use a prebuilt model to extract information from contracts in Microsoft Syntex

 The prebuilt *contracts model* analyzes and extracts key information from contract documents.
-The API recognizes contracts in various formats and extracts key contract information, such as customer name, billing address, due date, and amount due.
+The API recognizes contracts in various formats and extracts key contract information, such as client name and address, contract duration, and renewal date.

+> [!NOTE]
+> Currently, this model is available only for .pdf and image file types.
+More file types will be added in future releases.

 To use a contracts model, follow these steps: